scummvm/scummvm/README.md

 might be tricky.
 The reason for this is that the mac uses a special disk format called HFS which other systems usually do not support.
 However, there are various free tools which allow reading such HFS volumes.
-For example "HFSExplorer" for Windows and "hfsutils" for Linux and other Unix-like operating systems.
+For example `HFSExplorer` for Windows and `hfsutils` for Linux and other Unix-like operating systems.

 Most of the newer games on the Macintosh shipped with only a single data